smartdevicelink/sdl_evolution/proposals/nnnn-reject-proprietary-http-systemrequests-when-ptu-not-in-progress.md

 ## Impact on existing code

 The proposed solution would only make changes to the `PolicyHandler` class and `system_request.cc`.
 No modifications would be required to the MOBILE and HMI API.
+This proposal will not impact the HMI PTU feature.

 ## Alternatives considered